blackbaud/sky-api-tutorial-auth-code-php/README.md

 A local running Apache server to run and host the project.
 For this example we recommend you install and run the project using [MAMP](https://www.mamp.info/en/).

-To run this application in your environment, follow the instructions found wihtin our  [Auth Code Flow Tutorial](https://apidocs.sky.blackbaud.com/docs/code/auth-code-flow/) within our documentation.
+To run this application in your environment, follow the [Auth Code Flow Tutorial](https://apidocs.sky.blackbaud.com/docs/code/auth-code-flow/) instructions within our documentation.

 > PHP sample coming soon.
 Follow the instructions for obtaining the necessary keys from the other code samples.